 The previous "Indent Right" and "Indent Left" options in the contextual edit menu are now labeled as "Indentation."
 Tap that, and you get options to "Increase" and "Decrease" the indent.

 You can long-press the scroll bar in any app that it appears in, such as Notes, Safari, and Settings, then move up or down to fast-scroll a page.
+This feature is a great addition to be sure, until you start grabbing the scroll bar by accident.

 You could install custom fonts before on iOS, and either TTF, OTF, or TTC files would work, but there was no way to manager them.
 Now, there's a "Fonts" manager that corrals them all.